-- Prepare a clear project outline.

-- · Recruit and follow-up with volunteers.

-- Meet with any land managers or PCTA staff to review your plans and/or the worksite.
+- Prepare a clear project outline and Project Planning Form. - If the project is open to minors, review the policy on Working with Minors to ensure the project participants will compile. - Recruit and follow-up with volunteers. - Meet with any land managers or PCTA staff to review your plans and/or the worksite.
 Make sure you've scouted the project beforehand and understand the scope of work and any site specific concerns.